microsoftgraph/aspnetcore-connect-sample/README.md

 The following files contain code that's related to connecting to Microsoft Graph, loading user data and sending emails.

-* [`appsettings.json`](MicrosoftGraphAspNetCoreConnectSample/appsettings.json) Contains values used for authentication and authorization.
+- [`appsettings.json`](MicrosoftGraphAspNetCoreConnectSample/appsettings.json) Contains values used for authentication and authorization.
-* [`Startup.cs`](MicrosoftGraphAspNetCoreConnectSample/Startup.cs) Configures the app and the services it uses, including authentication.
+- [`Startup.cs`](MicrosoftGraphAspNetCoreConnectSample/Startup.cs) Configures the app and the services it uses, including authentication.

 ### Controllers

-* [`AccountController.cs`](MicrosoftGraphAspNetCoreConnectSample/Controllers/AccountController.cs) Handles sign in and sign out.
+- [`AccountController.cs`](MicrosoftGraphAspNetCoreConnectSample/Controllers/AccountController.cs) Handles sign in and sign out.
-* [`HomeController.cs`](MicrosoftGraphAspNetCoreConnectSample/Controllers/HomeController.cs) Handles the requests from the UI.
+- [`HomeController.cs`](MicrosoftGraphAspNetCoreConnectSample/Controllers/HomeController.cs) Handles the requests from the UI.

 ### Views

-* [`Index.cshtml`](MicrosoftGraphAspNetCoreConnectSample/Views/Home/Index.cshtml) Contains the sample's UI.
+- [`Index.cshtml`](MicrosoftGraphAspNetCoreConnectSample/Views/Home/Index.cshtml) Contains the sample's UI.

 ### Helpers

-* [`GraphAuthProvider.cs`](MicrosoftGraphAspNetCoreConnectSample/Helpers/GraphAuthProvider.cs) Gets an access token using MSAL's **AcquireTokenSilentAsync** method.
+- [`GraphAuthProvider.cs`](MicrosoftGraphAspNetCoreConnectSample/Helpers/GraphAuthProvider.cs) Gets an access token using MSAL's **AcquireTokenSilentAsync** method.
-* [`GraphSdkHelper.cs`](MicrosoftGraphAspNetCoreConnectSample/Helpers/GraphSDKHelper.cs) Initiates the SDK client used to interact with Microsoft Graph.
+- [`GraphSdkHelper.cs`](MicrosoftGraphAspNetCoreConnectSample/Helpers/GraphSDKHelper.cs) Initiates the SDK client used to interact with Microsoft Graph.
-* [`GraphService.cs`](MicrosoftGraphAspNetCoreConnectSample/Helpers/GraphService.cs) Contains methods that use the **GraphServiceClient** to build and send calls to the Microsoft Graph service and to process the response.
+- [`GraphService.cs`](MicrosoftGraphAspNetCoreConnectSample/Helpers/GraphService.cs) Contains methods that use the **GraphServiceClient** to build and send calls to the Microsoft Graph service and to process the response.
-  * The **GetUserJson** action gets the user's profile by an email adress and converts it to JSON.
+  - The **GetUserJson** action gets the user's profile by an email adress and converts it to JSON.
-  * The **GetPictureBase64** action gets the user's profile picture and converts it to a base64 string.
+  - The **GetPictureBase64** action gets the user's profile picture and converts it to a base64 string.
-  * The **SendEmail** action sends an email on behalf of the current user.
+  - The **SendEmail** action sends an email on behalf of the current user.

 ### TokenStorage

-* [`SessionTokenCache.cs`](MicrosoftGraphAspNetCoreConnectSample/Helpers/SessionTokenCache.cs) Sample implementation of an in-memory token cache.
+- [`SessionTokenCache.cs`](MicrosoftGraphAspNetCoreConnectSample/Helpers/SessionTokenCache.cs) Sample implementation of an in-memory token cache.
 Production apps will typically use some method of persistent storage.

+## Important note about the MSAL Preview

+This library is suitable for use in a production environment.
+We provide the same production level support for this library as we do our current production libraries.
+During the preview we may make changes to the API, internal cache format, and other mechanisms of this library, which you will be required to take along with bug fixes or feature improvements.
+This may impact your application.
+For instance, a change to the cache format may impact your users, such as requiring them to sign in again.
+An API change may require you to update your code.
+When we provide the General Availability release we will require you to update to the General Availability version within six months, as applications written using a preview version of library may no longer work.

 ## Contributing